 3.8.07 ASA should work with USB to create educational materials and opportunities to educate youth and elected officials on the food chain and life cycle of soybeans.

 3.8.08 ASA supports development of education programs that will promote, enhance and encourage science education with special emphasis in K-6.

 3.8.09 ASA supports the Morrill Act as written in 1862 and later amended in 1890.
-The original intent of the Morrill Act was to develop land grant universities with the charge of specializing in agriculture and mechanical arts.
-ASA also supports the Hatch Act, which developed the experimental stations and the Smith-Lever Act.
-ASA is concerned that the current implementation of these Acts has been diverted from their original and important intent.
+The original intent of the Morrill Act was to develop land grant universities with the charge of specializing in agricultural and mechanical arts.
+ASA also supports the Hatch Act, which developed the experimental stations and the Smith Lever Act.
+ASA is concerned that the current implementation of these acts has been diverted from their original and important intent.